 Good to know

 It’s easy to swap saturated fats for healthier unsaturated fat.
 Examples of swaps you can make include:

-Choose reduced fat spreads rather than butter for your morning toast
+Choosing lower fat spreads rather than butter

 Omega 3 fatty acids